 60 Seconds in the Spotlight: Dr Peter Lee, Chief Tribologist at South West Research Institute

-Hi Peter good to see you again, thanks for agreeing to do our June instalment of 60 second interviews, can you give us a brief overview of what SwRI does?
+Hi Peter, good to see you again, thanks for agreeing to do our June installment of 60 second interviews, can you give us a brief overview of what SwRI does?

 Southwest Research Institute, headquartered in San Antonio, Texas, is one of the oldest and largest independent, nonprofit, applied research and development organizations in the United States.
 SwRI’s nine technical divisions provide contract research and development services in technologies that span deep sea to deep space to industry and government clients.

 Why do you include tribology research in your portfolio?